mainini/webidp/README.md

 *WebIDP* is a server application written in JavaScript, running in a [node.js](http://nodejs.org)-environment providing a HTML5-frontend for user interaction.
-The interface allows the user to generate one or many WebID(s) after a successful login to a directory service (currently only LDAP is supported.
+The interface allows the user to generate one or many WebID(s) after a successful login to a directory service (currently only LDAP is supported).

-After generation of a WebID, the user can then use this WebID to log in at WebID-enabled services and to the *WebIDP* itself in order to manage all of his WebIDs.
+After generation of a WebID, the user can then use this WebID to log in at WebID-enabled services or to the *WebIDP* itself in order to manage all of his WebIDs.
 One or many WebIDs can be specified as administrator-WebIDs, enabling their users to manage all WebIDs of the server.

+More information can also be found on the [project page](http://webidp.bfh.ch).

 Installation
 ------------